 I will continue to stand up for our small businesses, work to put a stop to out-of-control spending, and help create incentives for investment and job creation here at home.

 Without question, America has the best medical care in the world.
 In fact, some of the latest medical research and cutting edge procedures are being developed and performed right here in Ohio.
 Unfortunately, affordability is often an impediment to receiving high-quality care.
-I believe all Americans deserve access to quality health care at an affordable cost, but the bill passed last Congress was not a responsible plan.
-I voted to repeal "Obamacare" because it kills jobs and hurts businesses, further increases the out-of-control national debt and expands federal bureaucraces and programs.
+I believe all Americans deserve access to quality health care at an affordable cost, but Obamacare was not a responsible plan.
+I have voted to repeal Obamacare more than 40 times because it kills jobs and hurts businesses, further increases the out-of-control national debt and expands federal bureaucraces and programs.

 Now more than ever, we need to focus on reforms that lower cost and increase accessibility to patient-centered health care and wellness.
 I am committed to eliminating portions of the bill that stifle job creation and hurt small businesses.
-The American people deserve better than the plan passed last year and I will continue to work to find solutions that fit the needs of those I represent - not bureaucrats in Washington.
+The American people deserve better than the current health care law and I will continue to work to find solutions that fit the needs of those I represent - not bureaucrats in Washington.

 To address increasing energy costs, the United States needs an all-of-the-above energy plan that includes everything from renewable energy to clean coal to expanding drilling here at home.
 I am a cosponsor of multiple bills which help put an end to the Washington policies that are increasing gas prices.
 This legislation would expand American energy production to help lower costs and create jobs.